reframe-hpc/reframe/docs/tutorial.rst

 When setting a variable as ``-S var=value``, ReFrame will try to set it on all the selected tests, including any fixtures.
 If the requested variable is not part of the test, the above warning will be issued.
-You can cope the variable assignment in the command line by prefixing the variable name with test's name as follows: ``-S stream_test.num_threads=2``.
+You can scope the variable assignment in the command line by prefixing the variable name with test's name as follows: ``-S stream_test.num_threads=2``.
 In this case, the :attr:`num_threads` variable will be set only in the :class:`stream_test` test.